Skip to content

 State access

 Use snapshot() to inspect current state.
-It returns user node outputs and committed ODE state values; system clock fields are read explicitly.
+It returns user node state variables and committed ODE state values; system clock fields are read explicitly.

 snapshot = system.snapshot()